roboryman/prototroller/README.md

 ## Usage
 There are a few ways you may use the Prototroller.
 ### _Our Hardware, Our Software_
 Recommended.
-This combines our hardware, including:
-- Master Board
-- Modules (Module Boards + Component Interfaces)
-- Enclosures

-With the software to do the job.
+This combines our hardware (listed above) with the software to do the job.
 The end result is a full-stack (HW+SW) modular controller that implements our goals and, as such, is supported.
 Our recommended PCB supplier is JLCPCB, and we are working on formalizing our recommendations for ordering.